leminhthien2011/Python/README.md

 conda uninstall numpy

 c.
-Some times using conda doesnot work for a certain package due to conda not updated fast enough the need to do pip on the Anaconda prompt instead, so
+Some times using conda doesnot work for a certain package due to conda not updated fast enough then we need to do pip on the Anaconda prompt instead, so

 pip install numpy